jhand2/ml-classifiers/README.txt

 More info:
 ----------

-More information can be found in report.txt
+More information can be found in report.pdf

 Code style guidelines can be found in style_guide.txt